VirtualPatientEngine/VPELeaderboard/docs/data/loading_model.md

-# How to load SBML models
+# How to Load and Contribute SBML Models

-This guide explains how to upload and contribute a new model to the repository.
-Please ensure that all required files are correctly named and placed in the appropriate directories before submitting.
+This guide outlines the correct procedure for contributing SBML models to the Virtual Patient Leaderboard repository.
+By following these instructions, your models will be automatically validated, processed, and integrated into the leaderboard system via CI/CD.

 ---